livekit/livekit-recorder/README.md

 ### Using a custom webpage

-You can also use your own custom recoding webpages - just supply the url.
+You can also save or stream any other webpage - just supply the url.
 ```json
 {
     "input": {